 Ok, you’re now probably now thinking, “Well how the heck do I figure it out this out?”
 But that’s just it.
 You have to figure it out for your unique pet.
 It takes time, and trial and error, but you will get there.

-I once had to figure out how much CBD to give a dog that was having grand mal seizures to stop those seizures.
-I knew CBD could stop seizures, but I had to figure out how much that particular dog needed.
+I had to figure out how much CBD to give a newly rescued dog that was having grand mal seizures.
+I knew CBD could stop the episodes, but I had to figure out how much that particular dog needed.
 It didn’t matter if she was a 5 lb dog or a 100lb dog.
 I needed to figure out the right dose for her, and we did.
 And you will too!

 If you imagine the endocannabinoid system and the fact that it can have deficiencies just like any other body system … then it makes sense that my dog, who’s older, will have more deficiencies than my younger dog.
 And this is why he needs a lot more medicine to be calm in the storms than she does.